The Story of Sidney Randolph (b. 1868-1874; d. 1896)

 On September 26, 2021, Montgomery County leaders and residents joined together in a remembrance pilgrimage walk and soil collection ceremony to memorialize John Diggs-Dorsey and Sidney Randolph.

-The walk ended at Welsh Park, near the halfway point between the two areas where both men were killed.
-During the soil collection ceremony at the park, residents quietly lined up to scoop soil into several jars placed on the ground.
-Soil from Welsh Park was combined with soil from near the areas where the men were lynched.
+The pilgrimage walk began at the site of the Rockville jail, and ended at Welsh Park where the soil collection took place (representing the halfway point between the two areas where both men were killed).
 One jar of soil for each man was given to the EJI representative for display in the Legacy Museum in Alabama, and five additional jars were distributed to local cultural heritage organizations, including Montgomery History.

 Content published August 29, 2020 and updated February, 2021 by Sarah Hedlund, Archivist/Librarian.
 Copyright Montgomery History, 2021, all rights reserved.